 If both pupils are tracked correctly, a press of the Start Experiment button will initiate the execution of the light stimulus protocol.
-The subject should be kept firmly in front of the cameras - blink or similar artifact should be minimized.
-A live progressing trace of the two pupils' dynamics (yellow for the left pupil and green for the right pupil) are shown on the bottom inset of the main GUI (Figure 18, note a blink at second 11).
-At the end of the measurement - the results file is saved in folder C:\NeurOptics\DP2000\DATA and results are displayed in the View Results GUI.
-Note that the Start Experiment switches to Abort Experiment as soon as the measurement is initiated, and it must be used to abort the experiment.
-Another switch, Pause/Resume Experiment (added in the new version of the software and not shown in Figure 10) serves to interrupt momentarily (and then resume) the ongoing measurement.
-The Pause/ Resume switching operations can be performed also by simply pressing the space bar on the keyboard.
+The subject should be kept firmly in front of the cameras - blinking or similar artifact should be minimized.
+A live progressing trace of the two pupils' dynamics (yellow for the left pupil and green for the right pupil) are shown on the bottom inset of the main GUI (Figure 21, note a blink at second 21).
+At the end of the measurement - the results file is saved in folder C:\NeurOptics\A2000\DATA and results are displayed in the View Results GUI.
+Note that the Start Experiment switches to Abort Experiment as soon as the measurement is initiated and it may be used to abort the experiment.
+Another switch, Pause/ResumeExperiment